Considering Dental Bridges?

 What Happens When You Get a Dental Bridge?

-During your first visit preparations to the surrounding teeth will be made to ready for the dental bridge.
+During your first visit preparations for the surrounding teeth will be made to ready for the dental bridge.
 This preparation usually consists of reshaping the tooth to accommodate the crown.
 Then your doctor will create impressions of your teeth that will aid in creating the bridge.
 Your doctor will also create a temporary bridge during this first visit that will be in place until you return.

-During your second visit the bridge will have come back from the lab, and will be ready to be placed.
+During your second visit, the bridge will have come back from the lab and will be ready to be placed.
 The fit will be carefully checked, before being cemented into place.